MarcosPaesLeme/clean-architecture/README.md

 - Value objects: It's something that doesn't change, it is immutable.
 Instead of using primitive values, you create your own and then it needs to self validate so the value is cohesive
 - Aggregate: It's when you can have a entity related with an value object.
 - Domain services: It's a service stateless and do a specific task.
+- Repositories: It's place where you can store the data, and then you restore them will be the same.
+Every repository with be related with one Aggregate